KlausINC/Fast-Whatsapp-Bot/README.md

 Powered by Klausfx | Author / Creator

-NOTE: This project will not maintained after `27 June 2021`, that means no update.
+NOTE: This project will not maintained after `30 Sept 2022`, that means no update.
 Feel free to anyone to continue this project :)

 Best Regards.
 KlausINC.